Which Fitbit should you buy?

 The Alta HR still errs on the side of health rather than sport-tracking, though you can connect it to your phone's GPS to get maps of your runs using the MobileRun feature.
 Its main strength, though, is sleep-tracking.
 It's one of only three Fitbits (along with the Blaze and Charge 2) to support the app's new Sleep Stages and Insights features.

 These give you extra-fine detail on your sleep patterns and match this with your exercise data to give you advice (for example, there's a strong correlation between your runs and better sleep).
-The only real downside is that, like all Fitbits other than the Flex 2, it's not waterproof for showers and swimming.
+The only real downside is that, like most of Fitbit's bands, it's not waterproof for showers and swimming.
+It'll handle rain, but that's about it.

 If you want an always-on health tracker with a week-long battery life, and aren't too bothered about getting real-time data from a screen, the Alta HR is the best around.
-We'll have a full review very soon.

 Best for: swimmers and stylehounds